unmtransinfo/ProteinGraphML/README.md

 * Python 3.4+
 * Python packages: `xgboost`, `scikit-learn`, `networkx`, `pandas`, `pony`, `matplotlib`
 * PostgreSQL database `metap`.
+   * Edit `DBcreds.yaml` with valid db credentials.
+Database access is needed throughout the workflow.

 ## <a name="Howto"/>How to run the Workflow:

 The command-line programs of ProteinGraphML must be executed in the following order.
 However, the __BuildKG__ and __StaticFeatures__ are one-time steps, re-useable for multiple ML models.
 Re-run only required if database updated.

 ### <a name="HowtoBuildKG"/>Build KG